stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 ## Security

 OpenPanel has been built from the ground up with security in mind.
-Internet history is littered with painful security incidents, so we traded old software compatibility and insecure authentication methods.
+Internet history is littered with painful security incidents, so we traded old software compatibility and insecure authentication methods for modern day security measures.

 ## Security